Updated August 10, 2023

 How to Use NPV Function in Excel?

-This NPV function is very simple easy to use.
+This NPV function is very simple and easy to use.
 Let us now see how to use the NPV Function with the help of some examples.

 Let’s take a few examples.
 Suppose we have the following series of cash flows as shown in the below examples: